china-fix/corevar/README.md

     ...
     ```
     * output file format:
-        * --OUT refered directory contain the output files. output files are fasta formated of CDS of the strains.
+        * --OUT refered directory contain the output files.
+Output files are fasta formated of CDS of the strains.

 ## xiao_extract_beside_CDS.py
 * This python script is used to blastn the input CDS fasta file to the assembly database, then get the location and other hsp information.
 Finally, extract the upstream CDS sequences in every bascteria assemblies.